MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointServer/sharing-and-permissions/picker-field-embedded-does-not-show-add-people.md

 ---
-title: People Picker field embedded in Office documents does not show "Add People" dialog box in SharePoint 2013
+title: People Picker field embedded in Office documents does not show Add People dialog box in SharePoint 2013
-description: Discusses a problem in which the embedded People Picker field in Office documents does not show the "Add People" dialog box in SharePoint 2013.
+description: Discusses a problem in which the embedded People Picker field in Office documents does not show the Add People dialog box in SharePoint 2013.
 author: helenclu
 manager: dcscontentpm
 localization_priority: Normal
 search.appverid:
   - MET150
 audience: ITPro
-ms.prod: sharepoint-server-itpro
 ms.topic: troubleshooting
 ms.custom: CSSTroubleshoot
 ms.author: luche
 appliesto:
   - Microsoft SharePoint
 ---

 # People Picker field embedded in Office documents does not show "Add People" dialog box